Hiram Codd

 Hiram Codd (10 January 1838 – 18 February 1887) was an English engineer and inventor.
 In 1872, he patented a bottle filled under gas pressure which pushed a marble against a rubber washer in the neck, creating a seal for soft drinks.
-This became known as the Codd bottle.
+This became known as the Codd-neck bottle.

 Early life

 Codd was born in Bury St Edmunds, Suffolk, England, the son of Edwin Codd, a carpenter, who died in 1846 when Codd was 8 years old.
 He had two older brothers and an older sister.

 On 5 February 1856, at the age of 18, he married Jane Colebrooke at Holy Trinity Church, Kensington & Chelsea, London.
 Early in his working life he became a mechanical engineer and at the age of 23, whilst working for the British and Foreign Cork Company, greatly improving the production of corks, he was offered the position of 'traveller for the business'.
 He recognised a need for better bottle filling machines and a new type of closure to reduce the need for corks.